carpentries-incubator/machine-learning-librarians-archivists/_episodes/05-applying-machine-learning.md

 There are a number of considerations that might influence whether you use one of these systems.
 Some potential things to consider include;

 - Easy of use: how easy is it to use the system to generate predictions?
 Importantly how easy is it to use in your situation?
-For example, an API might be easy to use on paper but if your organization doesn’t want data to leave local storage this option will be less suitable.
+For example, an API might be easy to use on paper but if your organisation doesn’t want data to leave local storage this option will be less suitable.
 - Differences between models original training data and your data: the training data used to train these existing models might be different from your data.
 For example, a Named Entity Recognition tool might have been trained on contemporary French, but you are planning to use it with 19th Century French.
 This may impact how well the model performs on your data.
 - Cost: how much does the tool cost to use?
 Some of these existing models are open source but there will still be costs involved in applying these tools.
 Other tools may charge per prediction.
 - How much can you integrate the model: some of these tools will be fully open-source with the developers happy to answer questions about the models.
 Others are prosperity and it will sometimes be difficult to know much about how the model was trained and where the model will do less well.